 I keep burning my fingers when trying to release steam

-You’re not alone!
 The release nozzle on the Pot’s valve is pretty loose, and twitching it open for a fast release after pressure cooking can be painful for even fast fingers.
 If you’ve been burnt by steam before, there’s a very simple solution that Pot users have found: Just use a wooden spoon.
-Push the valve up with the spoon to release it and avoid any steam issues.
-Some Instant Pot lids make this easier than others, but it’s always a safe option, and you can often position the spoon to prop the valve open if it looks like it wants to close again while venting.
+Push the valve open with the spoon to release it and avoid any steam issues.

 I can’t seal my Instant Pot lid